servalproject/serval-dna/doc/Mesh-Stream-Protocol.md

 preserves write boundaries as read boundaries.
 Any application can easily use an MSP connection as a simple ordered byte stream, like [TCP][], by ignoring incoming message boundaries and buffering all input and output.
-(In future, an MSP *buffered* mode may be provided to facilitate this.)
+(In future, an MSP *buffered* mode may be provided to facilitate and optimise this usage.)

 [MSP][] is built on the [Mesh Datagram Protocol][MDP] which carries packets unreliably between the two end points.
 MSP uses a combination of [sliding